 You don't have to be a statistician to figure out the equation here.
 If your case is worth $2 million but you have an 80% chance of winning the case, your "settlement formula" calculation would be $1.6 million.

 This is the real question, right?
 How much money will you actually put in your pocket?
 This is what personal injury cases are about.
 No doubt, there is more to life than money.
 But a civil tort case is almost always about money.
-This does not mean you would not rather have your pain go away or your loved one come back.
-But money is all the justice you can get when making a claim.
+Does not mean you would not rather have your pain go away or your loved one come back?
+Of course not.
+But, unfortunately, money is all the justice you can get when making a claim.
 So it is exactly what these cases are about.

 Let's go back to that $2 million case that settled for $1.6 million because of the risk of a defense verdict at trial.
 Two things cut into that $1.6 million payout: (1) attorneys' fees and expenses and, (2) and medical liens.